apache/apex-site/src/md/powered-by-apex.md

 ## Universities & Research Institutes

-Apache Apex is under reserach at
+Apache Apex is under research at

 * University of California San Diego
 * Dresden University of Technology